betacygni/ALMAGAL/README.md

 Transfer of the data is done by using the python script **scriptToFetchData.py**

 The following information is intended to help you when executing the script to transfer data from the Juelich computer to your local computer.
-If you encounter problems or strange behaviours, please contact Alvaro Sanchez-Monge at sanchez < at > ph1.uni-koeln.de
+This is only available for the members of the ALMAGAL consortium, and it will be superseeded in the near future when the final storage repository is completely set up.
+If you encounter problems or strange behaviours, please contact Alvaro Sanchez-Monge at asanchez < at > ice.csic.es

   - **Step 0.- Usage of the data**
-  The data products currently available are not final science-ready products.
-They are distributed:
+  The data products currently available are for use by ALMAGAL consortium members.
+They will be made publicly available once the corresponding papers are finalized and published.
-  (1) to evaluate that the processing worked fine,
-  (2) to identify possible problems or errors that need to be fixed, and
-  (3) to initiate and evaluate possible science case studies.
-  Regarding the scientific usage of the data I refer to the guidelines and information presented by Sergio Molinari during the all-hands meeting on July 20, 2020.

   - **Step 1.- Access to Juelich computers**
   Follow the instructions given in the file **Instructions_to_access_JSC.pdf** which can be found in the directory ```data/documents```